 Learn how to make this easy craft with your kids that will turn into a cherished treasure as they grow older!

 There’s nothing that’s more cute than a handprint craft!
-These Handprint Butterflies are just as adorable as any other handprint craft, like handprint bats.
+These Handprint Butterflies are just as adorable as any other handprint craft, like handprint bats or handprint ghosts.

 Simply trace your child’s hands, cut out and decorate.
 This craft is perfect for toddlers and preschoolers.